utyvert/unit-6-react-tic-tac-toe-classes/README.md

   );
 }
 ```
 This looks like the HTML we know and love.
 It's much more readable and intuitive.
 JSX is not built into the browser.
 It needs to be converted, or **compiled**, into plain JavaScript.
-To do this we'll use Gulp.
+To do this we'll use Webpack.

 ## Learning Goals:
 - Utilize React one-way data flow by passing down props